 If you use an Apple MacBook or an iPad running on the latest macOS Sierra/iOS 9 software, iPlayer offers a picture-in-picture option.

-The small pop-out window will always be in corners, but you can resize the window - perfect for keeping an eye on the Wimbledon match while continuing to work on those spreadsheets.
+The small pop-out window will always be in corners, but you can resize the window - perfect for keeping an eye on the entertainment while continuing to work on those spreadsheets.

 Generally the expiry date for anything on iPlayer is 30 days.
 Most shows are available for streaming and downloading 30 days after its airing date.
 Once you’ve downloaded a show, you have 30 days to watch it.

 There are some exceptions though.
-Question Time episodes are available for a whole year, while Match of the Day is available for a much shorter time because of various broadcasting rights issues.
+Question Time episodes are available for a whole year, while Match of the Day is available for a much shorter time due to broadcasting rights issues.

 Nope!
 You can continue watching where you left off.
 This is where having a BBC ID account helps.
 If you’re signed in, it automatically remembers where you paused the show.